brianach/eol_checker/README.md

 ## Bugs and Issues

 * GSPREAD 'code': 429, 'message': "Quota exceeded for quota metric 'Write requests' and limit 'Write requests per minute per user' If you attempt to re-run the program again before at least 1 minute has passed since the last time it ran, the program will fail due to a limit on the write requests to google sheets.

+    Update: as of 03042023 this error is now captured in a try except loop which generates an alert message advising the user to wait 1 minute before retrying.

 * EOL Hardware screen and menu options are problematic and may cause the program to exit.
 Unfortunately it was impossible to troubleshoot using the Gitpod debugger because the readchar module causes the debugger to crash.
 This will need to be manually debugged which was not possible at this point due to time constraints.